tmytek/tlkcore-examples/examples/Python/fbs_ft4232_example/README.md

-`test_ft4232_fbs.py` prints frame-packing examples (no hardware required) and shows commented-out examples of every send/GPIO/session call that does require the FT4232H + BBox 8x8 Duo hardware.
+`test_ft4232_fbs.py` prints frame-packing examples (no hardware required) and shows commented-out examples of every send/GPIO/session call that does require the FT4232H or C232HM + BBox 8x8 Duo hardware.